 For this easy keto dessert, you’ll need just a few basic ingredients that you probably already have in your kitchen.

-- egg yolks – gives creme brule that classic velvety taste, making this keto vanilla custard set.
+- Egg yolks – gives creme brulee that classic velvety taste, making this keto vanilla custard set.

-- whole vanilla bean – brings out the best vanilla flavor and it’s my favorite to use in this recipe.
+- Whole vanilla bean – brings out the best vanilla flavor and it’s my favorite to use in this recipe.
 Vanilla extract is also great, but it’s essential to be pure vanilla flavor.
+You can also use vanilla bean powder.
 Imitation vanilla essence will make this dessert taste artificial.